IceRaptor/BTDevNotes/Modeling.md

 # BT Developer Notes
 This is my collection of random notes for use when modding the [HBS BattleTech](http://battletechgame.com/) game.
 I doubt anybody else would find them interesting.

-under 50k or it spilts
+under 50k or it splits
 100k total on import

 chrMdlVhcle == model/mesh